GlorpusMaximus/INFOTC-1600-Digital-Concepts-Tutorial/README.md

    - Double click the update.bat to update web UI to the latest version, wait till finish then close the window.
    - Double click the run.bat to launch web UI, during the first launch it will download large amounts of files.
 After everything has been downloaded and installed correctly, you should see a message "Running on local URL:  http://127.0.0.1:7860", opening the link will present you with the web UI interface.

+3. **Model Installation**:
+   - Instal Realistic vision from [here](https://civitai.com/models/4201/realistic-vision-v60-b1) and place it in your sd.webui\webui\models\Stable-diffusion directory

 ---

 ## Crafting Prompts for Image Generation